We do not keep regular office hours. The best way to contact us is to:

 - If you prefer to pay by cash or check, it must be received by the first class of the session.

-- Any balance due after the first week of the session will be charged to the credit card or bank account on file at the beginning of the second week.
+- Any balance due will be charged to the credit card or bank account on file at the beginning of the second week.

 Adult Class Tuition

-- Tuition Charges:
+- Tuition Amount:

 - Payment: